Planning-Inspectorate/ODW-Service/odw/readme.md

 │    │   └── unit_test/ # Where unit tests are defined
 │    │   └── integration_test/ # Where integration tests are defined
-│    │   └── resources/ # Where any resources used by the tests are defined │    └── build-requirements.txt # Where the requirements for package building are defined
-│    └── pyproject.toml # Where the build config is defined
+│    │   └── resources/ # Where any resources used by the tests are defined │    └── pyproject.toml # Where the build config is defined
 ```